Australian Open 2026 odds, favourites and betting guide

 World number one Aryna Sabalenka favourite to win the Women's Singles

 The first Grand Slam of the year is upon us as the leading lights in tennis head Down Under for the Australian Open.
-Ladbrokes runs through the odds, favourites and best tips for finding winners at Melbourne Park.
+Ladbrokes runs through the odds, favourites and best tips for finding winners at Melbourne Park as we reach the semi-final stage.

 Australian Open 2026: all you need to know